-(26) Ignaz von Döllinger was criticized for opposing this concept, which was outlined in the Pastor Aeternus.
-A painting commemorating the declaration of this concept depicts Thomas Aquinas and Jesus with Pius the Ninth. (+) John the Twenty-third said of this concept, "I am only [this concept] if I speak [this concept], but I shall never do that" The First () Vatican Council affirmed, for the points, what church dogma stating that the pope is not in error?
+[31] Ignaz von Döllinger was criticized for his opposition to this concept, which was outlined in the Pastor Aeternus.
+A painting commemorating the declaration of this concept depicts Thomas Aquinas and Jesus with Pius the Ninth. (+) John the Twenty-third once said of this concept, "I am only [this concept] if I speak [this concept], but I shall never do that, so I am not."
+The First () Vatican Council affirmed, for the points, what church dogma, stating that the pope is not in error?

-ANSWER: Papal Infallibility (accept word forms; prompt on "ex cathedra" or "papal supremacy"; prompt on descriptive answers)
+ANSWER: Papal infallibility (accept word forms; prompt on "ex cathedra" or "papal supremacy"; prompt on descriptive answers)

-(27) This person's friend Jeanne Abadie was portrayed in a 1943 movie titled for this person's Song.
-This member of the Sisters of Charity of Nevers became famous after trips to the (+) Grotto of Massabielle.
+(32) This person's friend Jeanne Abadie was portrayed by Mary Anderson in a 1943 movie titled for this person's Song.
+This daughter of a miller and future member of the Sisters of Charity of Nevers became famous after trips to the (+) Grotto of Massabielle.
 While gathering firewood with her sister, this woman interacted with a figure who told her, "I am the Immaculate Conception."
 Experiencing apparitions () of the Virgin Mary in France, for the points, who was this saint from Lourdes?